ValveSoftware/counter-strike_rules_and_regs/tournament-operation-requirements.md

 3.6.2 If Tournament Operator chooses not to make use of previously announced Wildcard invitations, they may invite the next highest ranked Rosters from the VRS lists already announced for the Tournament.

-3.6.3 A Roster shall only be eligible for a Wildcard Invite if it is ranked lower than 12 on all VRS lists and it fulfills at least one of the following requirements as of the Invitation Date:
+3.6.3 A Roster shall only be eligible for a Wildcard Invite if it is ranked lower than 12 on the Global VRS list and it fulfills at least one of the following requirements as of the Invitation Date:

 a) It includes at least 3 players who individually were members of a top 12 Roster on an Invite VRS List at any time during the preceding 6 months.